BMA Seminary seeks to make seminary possible for anyone, regardless of their financial abilities.

 At BMA Seminary we know that the Lord who owns the cattle on a thousand hills has enough money to pay for your seminary education.
 As you consider the financial aspects of seminary, we encourage you not to forget the most important resource you have: prayer.

 All students at BMA Theological Seminary are assisted by the churches of the BMA of America.
-Students only pay a small portion of the cost of their education.
+Since a significant portion of the costs of seminary education are met by generous donors and supporters, this enables tuition to remain as low as possible for all students.
 This is, in effect, a significant scholarship.

 Any student who qualifies for enrollment in BMA Theological Seminary is eligible to apply for an academic scholarship.
 A student who wishes to apply for an academic scholarship should contact the Dean’s Office.
 Scholarship funds will be granted or denied, based upon the need of the individual student as revealed by the application, and the availability of funds, as determined by the Scholarship Committee.